 Timeline

 As the exercise of merging two different administrative datasets is demanding, an important part of the time will be devoted to the validation and merging of the data.
-Such exercise will allow answering not just the present research question but also further research.
+Such exercise will allow answering not just the present research question but also for future research.

 Figure 1.
 Gantt chart of activities involved in research progress